 Activity Cost Type Estimated Expenses Comments/Source

 Software Development Start-up \$100,000 Costs for Web site/app

 (gov't) development.
-These costs could be
+These costs could

-reduced if existing software
+be reduced if existing software

 applications (SE Headboat Survey

 or iSnapper) are used instead of

 any new software developed.

 However, modifications of data

-fields, data storage and data export
+fields, data storage and data

-procedures would be required to
+export procedures would be

-accommodate the increased
+required to accommodate the

-number of vessels.
+increased number of vessels.

 Hardware/database Start-up \$25,000 Purchase of a server to store data.

 infrastructure (gov't)

 Hardware/database Reoccurring \$20,000 There would be reoccurring costs

-maintenance (gov't) for hardware/software and database
+maintenance (gov't) for hardware/software and

-maintenance.
+, database maintenance.

 Database manager(s) Reoccurring \$150,000 Salaries and administrative costs

 and administration (gov't) for database management.

 Certified Letters Start-up, \$15,858 2,643 vessels @ \$6 per letter

-with period , -, ,
+with period , , , , , , , , , , , , , , , , , , , ,

 reoccurring

 compliance

 letters

 (gov't)

-Stakeholder Outreach Start-up \$30,000 15 meetings @ \$2,000 per meeting
+Stakeholder Outreach Start-up \$30,000 15 meetings @ \$2,000 per

-Workshops (gov't)
+Workshops (gov't) , , meeting

 Field Samplers - Reoccurring \$3,392,000 53 port agents @ 50 vessels per

-Salaries, Benefits, and (gov't) port agent. \$64,000 for salary,
+Salaries, Benefits, and (gov't) , , , port agent. \$64,000 for salary,

 Overhead benefits, and overhead per port

 agent - source SE Headboat

 Survey.
 If costs per vessel (\$658-

-\$1,340) from MRIP pilot study are
+\$1,340) from MRIP pilot study

-used, then total costs range from
+are used, then total costs range

-\$1.74 to \$3.54 million.
+from \$1.74 to \$3.54 million.

-Data Analyst(s) - Reoccurring \$215,000 1 Gulf and 1 South Atlantic analyst
+Data Analyst(s) - Reoccurring \$215,000 1 Gulf and 1 South Atlantic

-Salary and Benefits (gov't) @ GS-13 salary + benefits
+Salary and Benefits (gov't) analyst @ GS-13 salary + benefits

 Training, Travel, and Reoccurring \$158,700 ~\$60 per vessel - source MRIP

+Equipment for Field · · · · · ·

+(gov't) pilot study; costs are higher for

-Equipment for Field (gov't) pilot study; costs are higher for
+Samplers (gov't) pilot study; costs are higher for more remote areas vs. ports with

-Samplers more remote areas vs. ports with
+Samplers (gov't) more remote areas vs. ports with

+\$800,000

-large concentrations of vessels.
+Enforcement and Reoccurring \$800,000 more remote areas vs. ports with large concentrations of vessels.
+Data timeliness is critical for a

-Enforcement and Reoccurring \$800,000 Data timeliness is critical for a
+Enforcement and Compliance \$800,000 more remote areas vs. ports with large concentrations of vessels.
+Data timeliness is critical for a logbook program.

-Compliance Monitoring (gov't) logbook program.
 Additional

+Enforcement and Compliance Monitoring - Reoccurring \$800,000 more remote areas vs. ports with large concentrations of vessels.
+Data timeliness is critical for a logbook program.
+Additional compliance monitoring and

+Enforcement and Compliance Monitoring - Enforcement officer Reoccurring \$800,000 more remote areas vs. ports with large concentrations of vessels.
+Data timeliness is critical for a logbook program.
+Additional compliance monitoring and enforcement for misreporting and

+Enforcement and Compliance Monitoring - Reoccurring \$800,000 more remote areas vs. ports with large concentrations of vessels.
+Data timeliness is critical for a logbook program.
+Additional compliance monitoring and enforcement for misreporting and non-compliance with reporting
-- Enforcement officer compliance monitoring and

-salaries, benefits, and enforcement for misreporting and
+Enforcement and Compliance Monitoring - Enforcement officer salaries, benefits, and Reoccurring \$800,000 more remote areas vs. ports with large concentrations of vessels.
+Data timeliness is critical for a logbook program.
+Additional compliance monitoring and enforcement for misreporting and

-overhead. non-compliance with reporting will

-be required.
-To properly conduct

-compliance an increase of 5

-Enforcement Officers and 1

-Supervisory Enforcement Officer